PencilCode/reference/documents/turtle/arcs.html.md

 <iframe src="http://david.pencilcode.net/home/explainer/curves" width="600" height="500" style="border:none"></iframe>

-An arc can even have any value as an angle.
+An arc can have any value as an angle, even negative values.
 An angle of 360 degrees creates a circle.

 <pre class="jumbo">
 rt 360, 50